-There are already a number of very well-established organizations regionally and nationally that are designed to help people with disabilities.
-Adding your volunteer efforts to their programs could help build momentum and make a difference in your community.
-A few such nonprofits include Volunteers of America, Easter Seals, Respectability, ServiceSource, and the Arc.
-Check out their websites and look for remote or regional volunteer opportunities.
+Chances are, there are already active organizations helping people with disabilities in your community.
+Check out the local chapters of Volunteers of America, Easter Seals, Respectability, ServiceSource, and the Arc.
+You may find remote or regional volunteer opportunities on their websites.
 Your local chapter of the United Way or state office for people with disabilities may also be able to connect you with organizations in your community.

 If there is a cause close to your heart, you may also seek out organizations that are specific to a particular issue.
-For example, Be My Eyes lets you use an app to connect with visually impaired individuals and assist them by sharing what you see through their phone’s cameras.
+Access News allows volunteers to record current news, magazines, circulars, and other items of interest to make them more accessible to people who are blind or who have low vision.
+They can then listen to these print materials.
+Be My Eyes lets you use an app to connect with visually impaired individuals and assist them by sharing what you see through their phone’s cameras.
 The Hearing Loss Association of America has a number of volunteer opportunities.
-Search for specific nonprofits in your community.

-Using your voice and talents to help people with disabilities can make a world of difference for them.
+By working toward greater accessibility, you can help people with disabilities find greater independence.
 And be sure to look for opportunities on Create the Good®, too.

 Share This Article